CantChangeMe/retail-store-bill-discounts/README.md

 # Retail-store-bill-discounts
 This project implements different kinds of discounts for a small retail website.

+# Activities done:
+- Clean and easy to understand code using Checkstyle

+	- You can run the checkstyle using below command:

+    	mvn checkstyle:checkstyle

+- Code coverage using cobertura mvn plugin

+	- Run the below  command for code coverage report:

+		mvn cobertura:cobertura

 # Assumption Made:
 1.Mutually exclusive discounts are applied first.
 	i.e. discounts related to whether, user is Employee,Affiliate or Customer since more than two years.